Michelleoc/pand-problem-sheet/README.md

 For the Files topic in week 7, the task was to write a program that reads in a text file "moby-dick.txt" and outputs the number of e's it contains.
 The program should take the filename from an argument on the command line.

+* Input is moby-dick.txt

+* Output is 116960

 Code: